kshashov/spring-boot-starter-telegram/README.md

 ### How to support a new one

 If you want to add additional arguments or result values types for your controller methods, you should declare a new component:
 * `BotHandlerMethodArgumentResolver` to support an additional type of method argument
 * `BotHandlerMethodReturnValueHandler` to support an additional type of method result
 * `TelegramBotGlobalPropertiesConfiguration` to manually configure all enabled argument resolvers and result value handlers

 ## Configurations

+### Properties
 By default, you can configure only these properties:

 | Property | Description | Default value |